 We provide a range of medical services, including:

 - Immunizations & screening

-- You can retrieve your immunization records from your local Public Health Unit.
+- You can retrieve an copy of your immunization record online through Public Health

 - TB skin testing

 - Dressing changes & wound care